venkat-sia/techdocuments/KB/notification_serv.md

     - After the user signs up and connects to a store, the system schedules a one-day delay notification for the user to remind him to log in to check the insights and recos
   - https://docs.novu.co/platform/delay/#scheduled-delay

-## Requirement 3 - Schedule Delayed Notifications
+## Requirement 3 - Cancel Delayed Notifications

   -   The scheduled delay action needs to be cancelled
     - Example